Kistenbratl with bread dumplings

 to taste

-• some water with 1
+• a little water with a

-Shot of vinegar
+dash of vinegar

-Recipe by Martin Schneider and team
+Recipe by Martin Schneider and Team

 Recipe from FIRE&FOOD Magazine 01/2017